OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 ^^^^^^^^^^^^^^^^^

 To use the module from within another python program, simply import OMCSessionZMQ from within the using program.
-Make use of the execute() function of the OMPython library to send commands to the OMC server.

 For example:

-answer = OMPython.execute(cmd)

-Full example:

 .. code-block:: python